noelaniphillips/my-portfolio/README.md

 - Uncovered patterns of racial and ethnic disproportionality in police stops with linear/logistic regression, hypothesis tests, and decision trees in R to make policy recommendations to Contra Costa’s Office of Justice.
 - Performed sensitivity analyses to ensure robustness of findings despite variation in demographic data sources.

-### Behind Schedule: An Investigation into Pittsburgh Regional Transit Performance
+### Behind Schedule: An Investigation into Pittsburgh Regional Transit Performance (Python)
 [Repo](https://github.com/noelaniphillips/pittsburgh-bus-project/tree/main)

+- Sourced, cleaned, and built visualizations of key performance metrics with pandas and altair to evaluate the quality of Pittsburgh Regional Transit's bus and rail services.
+- Tracked On-Time Performance (OTP) and identified disparities, such as the poor OTP of CMU-centric bus routes compared to system-wide averages, and evaluated temporal, seasonal, and day-type influences on OTP.